Responsibility of Healthcare Administration in Hospital Safety

 • Serving as a liaison between the facility and external stakeholders, such as regulatory agencies, insurance companies, and community organizations.

-• Advocating for the needs of the facility and its patients and representing the facility in discussions with external stakeholders.
+• Advocating for the facility’s and its patients’ needs and representing the facility in discussions with external stakeholders.

 • Monitoring the quality of care provided at the facility and implementing improvements as needed.

 Maybe most importantly, hospital safety is a top priority for healthcare administrators, as it is essential to providing high-quality care to patients.
 Hospital errors can have severe consequences for patients, including injury, illness, and even death.
-To prevent hospital errors, healthcare facilities must have robust systems to identify and address errors and ensure that all healthcare workers are properly trained and competent in their roles.
-Hospital administrators are responsible for ensuring that their facility is safe for patients and healthcare workers.
-To do so, they must implement a range of safety practices and protocols and be vigilant in monitoring and enforcing them.
+To prevent hospital errors, healthcare facilities must have robust systems to identify and address errors and ensure that all healthcare workers are properly trained and competent.
+Hospital administrators are responsible for ensuring their facility is safe for patients and healthcare workers.
+To do so, they must implement various safety practices and protocols and be vigilant in monitoring and enforcing them.

 Infection Control